FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/c_transfer_steps.md

     "linkTitle": "Transfer steps",
     "weight": "170"
-}Transfer CFT mechanisms differ depending on if the Transfer CFT is operating in requester mode or server mode, as mentioned in the <a href="" class="MCXref xref">Introduction</a>.
+}Transfer CFT mechanisms differ depending on if the Transfer CFT is operating in requester mode or server mode, as mentioned in the [Introduction]().
 This section describes the transfer steps in relation to each mode.

 - In